Frequently Asked Questions

 I’m interested in training.
 How can I get funding to go back to school?

 Training is one of many career service tools to help connect individuals with their next job.
-To learn more about training grants available through the Workforce Innovation & Opportunity Act (WIOA), you must attend an Information Session.
+To learn more about training grants available through the Workforce Innovation & Opportunity Act (WIOA), visit the Virtual Information Session.